binzailani3136/crudl-example-express/README.md

 There is currently no official CRUDL documentation available, but we tried to summarize the most important building blocks.
 You can read it [here](https://github.com/crudlio/crudl-example-express/blob/master/static/crudl-core/README.md).

 ## Interface
-What you get with CRUDL is an administration interface which mainly consists of these elements:
+What you get with CRUDL is an administration interface which consists of these elements:

 **Dashboard**
 * The main entry page (currently just contains a description).